Succinct Explanations With Cascading Decision Trees: Introduction

 Decision tree models, on the other hand, have transparent decision making steps.
 A traversal of features on the decision path from the root to the leaf node is presented to users as a rule.
-Therefore, compared to other models, the decision tree model has historically been characterized as having high comprehensibility~\cite{comprehensible14freitas,explainable18}.
-However, whether models generated by classic decision trees provide enough comprehensibility has been challenged: ``decision trees [...] can grow so large that no human can understand them or verify their correctness``~\cite{caruana1999case}, or they may contain subtrees with redundant attribute conditions, resulting in potential misinterpretation of the root cause for model predictions~\cite{comprehensible14freitas}.
+Therefore, compared to other models, the decision trees models have historically been characterized as having high comprehensibility~\cite{comprehensible14freitas,explainable18}.
+However, whether models generated by classic decision trees provide enough comprehensibility has been challenged.
+Decision trees can grow large enough that no human could verify their correctness~\cite{caruana1999case}.
+Otherwise, they may contain subtrees with redundant attribute conditions, resulting in misinterpretation of the root cause for model predictions~\cite{comprehensible14freitas}.

+A succinct explanation also helps to avoid the overfitting problem.
+For the decision tree, the VC dimension grows exponentially with the depth of the tree~\cite{shalev14understanding}.
+By the Fundamental Theorem of Learning Theory\cite{shalev14understanding}, the sample complexity for achieving probably approximately correct (PAC) learnability is proportional to the VC dimension.
+Combining these two facts, the sample complexity is exponential with respect to the depth of the decision tree.
+If the depth is not constrained, the exponential sample complexity usually leads to the overfitting problem in practice, because often it is the case that the size of training dataset cannot match such sample complexity.
+The depth is also highly related to the explanation length.
+Therefore, unless the volume of training data is large enough, which is usually not true, a succinct explanation for the model is favored.

-The work presented in this paper introduces an algorithm for deriving succinct explanations for positive classifications, while maintaining the overall prediction accuracy.
-To this end, we introduce a novel {\emph {cascading decision tree}} model.
-A cascading decision tree is a sequence of several smaller decision trees (subtrees) with the predefined tree depth.
-After every subtree sequentially follows another subtree, mimicking in this way a cascading waterfall, thus the name.
+This work introduces a new training procedure for deriving succinct explanations for positive classifications, while maintaining the overall prediction accuracy.
+We target explanations for positive classifications\footnote{Notice that succinct explanations for negative classifications can be achieved symmetrically by our algorithm.}, based on real-world motivation.
+In the medical domain, a positive classification result implies the presence of the disease~\cite{NIHdic}.
+The explanation for positive classification indicates the cause of the disease or some additional lab tests needed for a full diagnosis~\cite{CDCpositive}.
+To this end, we introduce a novel {\emph {Cascading Decision Trees}} model.
+A Cascading Decision Trees model is a sequence of several smaller decision trees (subtrees) with a predefined tree depth.
 The sequence ends when the subtree does not contain any leaves describing positively classified samples.
-Fig.~\ref{fig:casdtree} depicts one such cascading decision tree.
+Figure~\ref{fig:casdtree} depicts one example of such a Cascading Decision Trees model.